ploigos/ploigos-github-workflows/README.md

 # Ploigos GitHub Workflows

-This repository houses the Ploigos CI/CD workflows defined within a Github Actions [reusable workflow](https://docs.github.com/en/actions/using-workflows/reusing-workflows).
-Documentation regarding Ploigos can be found at https://ploigos.github.io/ploigos-docs.
+This repository imeplements the [standard Ploigos CI/CD workflows](https://ploigos.github.io/ploigos-docs/#_cicd_process_workflow) using [Github Actions](https://docs.github.com/en/actions).
+Each standard workflow is impelemented as a [GitHub Actions reusable workflow](https://docs.github.com/en/actions/using-workflows/reusing-workflows).
+For more information about Ploigos, see the [Ploigos documentation](https://ploigos.github.io/ploigos-docs).

 ## How to Use this workflow in your Application